Updated 8 p.m.: Minor edits.

-“People should appreciate that you may not see another mall get built in America for the next decade,” GGP CEP Sandeep Mathrani said Wednesday, as he and Norwalk officials lead a groundbreaking, standing where the mall’s restaurants are expected to be built, close to West Avenue.
+“People should appreciate that you may not see another mall get built in America for the next decade,” GGP CEO Sandeep Mathrani said Wednesday, as he and Norwalk officials lead a groundbreaking, standing where the mall’s restaurants are expected to be built, close to West Avenue.

 “As you can tell our contractor has gotten a lot of work done since this morning,” GGP Vice President Doug Adams quipped, a joke to recognize that the ground broke long before the ceremonial dirt tossing.

 Between 100-150 construction workers toiled on the property.
 Officials said pilings have been driven as much as 180 feet down to hit bedrock; it’s a dry site, and workers haven’t struck water except in two elevator shafts.
 Tiebacks are being installed to reinforce the existing retaining wall (bulkhead) for the elevated Danbury Branch where it passes through rear of the construction site.

 The foundation walls evident on the property are for the below-grade parking garage, Adams said.
 The land where officials stood will be raised five or six feet, and 100,000 cubic yards of concrete are expected to be poured.

 As a comparison, Turner Construction claims it used 57,000 cubic yards of concrete in the construction of Yankee Stadium.

 Mathrani said he didn’t know where contaminated soil has been taken.

 “I don’t know the specifics,” he said.
 “A lot of the dirt has already left the site and a lot of what you see here will be backfilled into the foundation.”